-ECEd 115-Health, Safety, and Nutrition for the Young Child (3)
+ECEd 115-Health, Safety, and Nutrition for the Young Child (3) PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 Introduces theories and practices for creating and maintaining a safe,

-PreReq: Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 Introduces theories and practices for creating and maintaining a safe, healthy learning environment for young children and adults in group settings.
+Introduces theories and practices for creating and maintaining a safe, healthy learning environment for young children and adults in group settings.
 Introduces guidelines and practices for providing for the nutritional needs of young children and adults in group settings.
 (3 lec hrs.)